remotemerge/esewa-php-sdk/README.md

 [![Downloads](https://img.shields.io/packagist/dt/cixware/esewa-php-sdk.svg?style=flat&label=Downloads)](https://packagist.org/packages/cixware/esewa-php-sdk)
 ![License](https://img.shields.io/github/license/cixware/esewa-php-sdk)

-We at [Cixware] develop and maintain the **eSewa SDK for PHP**, making it easy for developers to integrate the eSewa payment service into their PHP code.
-Find more details on the [eSewa Documentation] website.
+The **eSewa SDK for PHP** is developed and maintained by [remotemerge] and the community, simplifying the integration of the eSewa payment service into PHP code.
+For more details, refer to the [eSewa Documentation] website.

 ## Getting Started

 1. **Sign up for eSewa** – Before you begin, you need to sign up and retrieve your credentials from [eSewa].
 2. **Minimum requirements** – To run the SDK, your system will need to meet the minimum requirements, including having **PHP >= 7.4**.
-We highly recommend having it compiled with the cURL extension and cURL compiled with a TLS backend ( e.g., NSS or OpenSSL).
+We highly recommend having it compiled with the cURL extension and cURL compiled with a TLS backend (e.g., NSS or OpenSSL).

 ## Installation

-**Install the SDK** – Using [Composer] is the recommended way to install the eSewa SDK for PHP.
-The SDK is available via [Packagist] under the [`cixware/esewa-php-sdk`][install-packagist] package.
+**Install the SDK** – Using Composer is the recommended way to install the eSewa SDK for PHP.
+The SDK is available via Packagist under the [`remotemerge/esewa-php-sdk`][install-package] package.

 ```
-composer require cixware/esewa-php-sdk
+composer require remotemerge/esewa-php-sdk
 ```

 ## Getting Help